Following the dissolution of the Soviet Union in the early 1990s, Ukraine have emerged as a competitive footballing nation in their own right.

 General secretary since: 2015

-• Zapisotskiy studied at the Law Department of the Lviv National University and then worked as head of the legal work and internal policy department of the Ivano-Frankivsk Regional State Administration, a governing structure of one of Ukraine's western regions.
+• Yuriy Zapisotskiy graduated from Lviv National University (Law Department), and then worked as the head of the legal work and internal policy department of the Ivano-Frankivsk regional state administration, a governing structure of one of Ukraine's western regions.

-• Since 2007, Zapisotskiy is a partner and a head of international commercial arbitration practice at Moris Group Law Company LLC.
+• From 2007 to 2015, Zapisotskiy was a partner and the Head of International Commercial Arbitration Practice at Moris Group Law Company LLC.